akinpelu746/hello-workflow/readme.md

 * The CI/CD was implemeted using Github actions, any push to the main branch triggers the job.

 * It builds and push a docker image to ECR then deploys to kubernetes.
+* The app-deployment.yaml and app-service.yaml are the deploymet and service yaml for the app on kuberntes.

 * The temporal web can be accessed via  [a4de88e42cb7d4d67a553611f6dc082d-684175084.us-west-1.elb.amazonaws.com](http://a4de88e42cb7d4d67a553611f6dc082d-684175084.us-west-1.elb.amazonaws.com:8088)